Skip to main content

 Since 2016, Johnson & Johnson has paid more than $570 million in judgments.
 They also settled one claim (filed by 22 women) for more than $2 billion.

 In 2021, the defendant attempted to get a global settlement approved for $8.9 billion.
-They tried to file a bankruptcy and include the settlement through the bankruptcy.
+They attempted to file for bankruptcy and include the settlement through the bankruptcy.
 The courts recently rejected this bankruptcy plan.
 However, there is still hope that the settlement will go through.

 Product liability cases can be costly for the defendant companies.
 Ideally, this will incentivize them to improve overall product safety.
 It also helps consumers get compensation for medical bills and other losses.